zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Serenity_Wishlist.rst

 Trie
 ~~~~

-In the process of designing Ethereum 1.0 we have done a thorough job of
+In the process of designing Expanse 1.0 we have done a thorough job of
-optimizing the Ethereum virtual machine's computational power, but a
+optimizing the Expanse virtual machine's computational power, but a
 much less thorough job of optimizing the database.
 There exists the
 possibility for substantial space savings, for both full nodes and light
 clients, by reorganizing Merkle tree structures and accounts.
 One